kaurala/getting-and-cleaning-data/README.md

 ### Code

 run_analysis.R is for reference only.
 Any suggestion welcomes.
-Tip £ºReset the work directory where you stored the data before run the code.
+Reset the work directory where you stored the data before run the code.